-Zoospore supply vs. local reproduction.-Alongshore and across-shore currents in the center of the Point Loma kelp forest have very low net displacement (Jackson 1997), yet they can oscillate at relatively high instantaneous horizontal and vertical velocities (>20 cm/s).
-In this hydrodynamic setting, advection-diffusion models emphasize diffusive zoospore dispersal and predict relatively symmetrical zoospore dispersal curves with highest zoospore concentrations around the adult sporophytes that released them (M. H. Graham, unpublished data).
-In contrast, under conditions of unidirectional currents with high net displacement, advection-diffusion models emphasize advective zoospore dispersal and predict asymmetrical zoospore dispersal curves as zoospores are transported downstream (Gaylord et al. 2002).
-Low zoospore transport due to low-displacement flows in the forest interior therefore would be expected to couple among-day temporal variability in zoospore supply to local reproduction, whereas high zoospore transport would decouple zoospore supply from local reproduction.
-Among-day sampling of zoospore supply and local reproductive output was designed to test the null hypothesis that zoospore supply at Central is independent of (or decoupled from) zoospore production.
+Within-day variability in zoospore supply - Along- and across-shore currents in the center of the Point Loma kelp forest have very low net displacement (Jackson 1997), yet they can oscillate at relatively high instantaneous horizontal and vertical velocities (> 20 cm/s).
+In this hydrodynamic setting, advection-diffusion models emphasize diffusive zoospore dispersal and predict relatively symmetrical zoospore dispersal curves with highest zoospore concentrations around the adult sporophytes that released them (Graham unpublished data).
+At the scale of a local population within the Point Loma kelp forest (e.g. 10's of m's), the short average distances between individual adult sporophytes (Graham 2000) would result in overlapping zoospore dispersal curves for multiple sporophytes, and given the oscillating currents, likely random within-day (high-frequency) variability in zoospore supply.
+In contrast, under conditions of uni-directional currents with high net displacement, advection-diffusion models emphasize advective zoospore dispersal and predict asymmetrical zoospore dispersal curves as zoospores are transported downstream (Gaylord et al. in press).
+In this situation, within-day variability in zoospore supply would likely reflect the spatial patchiness of reproductive adults from upstream (Graham 2002).
+Within-day sampling of zoospore supply therefore was designed to test the null hypothesis that within-day variability in zoospore supply at Central was random.